salesforce-misc/Data-Lake-for-Nonprofits/app/Unit-Tests.md

 For information about running tests for create-react-app applications
 <https://create-react-app.dev/docs/running-tests/>

+Unit tests have been organized within the same folder structure as the application has under `__tests__` folder.

 ## Mocks

 Since Jest has not fully supported ESM yet, we used mocks for some third party libraries.